ait-testbed/attackmate/docs/source/installation/manual.rst

+.. _manual:

 =========================
 Installation from sources
 =========================

 AttackMate is written in python language.
+It can execute various pentesting and hacking tools.
+Therefore, it is recommended to install AttackMate under Kali Linux.
+However, it should also work on other Linux distributions.
 In order to prepare your system for AttackMate install the following tools:

 ::